 Since this collection of 70+ patterns would be presented all together in the UI, visual cohesion was important.
 Thematically, all Patterns in this collection draw from literature and art to reinforce block patterns as a new outlet for creative expression.
 We used vintage public domain imagery and embrace offset, irregular layouts to showcase new design tools available in WordPress.

 Together, my friend and colleague Allan Cole and I led design and development for the Twenty Nineteen theme, released with WordPress 5.0.
 This was the first default theme built for WordPress’ block editor.

-The theme launched in December 2018, and is included by default with all new WordPress installations.
-According to its theme page on WordPress.org, the theme has over 500,000 activate installations.
+The theme launched in December 2018, and is still included by default with all new WordPress installations.
+According to its theme page on WordPress.org, the theme has hundreds of thousands of activate installations.

 Twenty Nineteen relies on a beautiful and performant system font stack that marries traditional serif body text with modern sans-serif headings.
 Among its most striking design features is its optional duotone-style image filter for featured images.
 I’ve always thought of it as a blogging theme at heart, but like any good default theme, it’s versatile.
 We built the theme’s official demo site to showcase its use as a small business’ theme.

 During the project, I worked on visual and UX design, project management, and development for key parts of the theme.
 I also helped encourage and facilitate community contributions, which are the core of any open source project’s success.